Build a High Credit Score and Keep it There

 - Ask for higher credit limits.
 Often, you can request an increase with the click of a button on your account dashboard.
 The trick here is to accept the increase without increasing your spending.
 You don’t want to incur debt you cannot pay.
 You also want to be mindful of your credit utilization ratio.

 - Check your credit.
 Using a credit score manager can be really helpful to keep an eye on your credit activity.
-When you run your credit report, you will want to dispute any errors you see right away.
+And reviewing your credit report will allow you to dispute any errors you find right away.

 Final Thoughts on Building Your Credit Score